mkroselu/LLM_abstract_summary/README.md

-# Step-by-Step Guide to Curate Data and Fine-Tune a Model Without Using NeMo
+# Step-by-Step Guide to Curate Data and Fine-Tune a Model

 ## Step 1: Collect and Curate Data
 You can manually collect data from various sources such as scientific journals, research papers, and news articles, and organize it into a CSV file.